-The proposed project is located on an 87-acre parcel and exceeds the five acre minimum size for the zone.
+The proposed project is located on a property 10.82 acres in size that exceeds the 5 acre minimum size for the zone.
 Therefore, the proposed project is developing the remaining underutilized portion of the property.

-- 2. Policy CD9.1: Foothill and mountain development projects shall be designed to preserve the existing rural character. - The proposed parcels will maintain the rural nature of the site because it complies with the minimum lot size and will not disturb existing biological and cultural resources. - 3.
-Policy CD9.2 Rural development should be located and designed to preserve and provide buffers around native oak trees and other healthy and attractive native vegetation, cultural resources, biological features, mineral deposits, active agricultural operations, unique landforms, historic structures and landscapes, and other natural resources. - A Mitigated Negative Declaration (MND) and a Mitigation Monitoring Plan was prepared to preserve the potential environmental resources on the proposed parcels. - 4.
-Action NR5.3 Wetlands and Riparian Buffers: Through review of proposed private and public projects near wetlands and riparian areas, the County will require buffering to protect these important habitats.
-Setbacks are expected to range from 33 to 150 feet in width.
+2. Policy CD9.1: Foothill and mountain development projects shall be designed to preserve the existing rural character.

+The proposed parcels will maintain the rural nature of the site because it complies with the minimum lot size and will not disturb existing biological and cultural resources.

+3. Policy CD9.2 Rural development should be located and designed to preserve and provide buffers around native oak trees and other healthy and attractive native vegetation, cultural resources, biological features, mineral deposits, active agricultural operations, unique landforms, historic structures and landscapes, and other natural resources.

-Due to the projects proximity to West Branch Dobbins Creek, Staff has required a Condition of Approval for any new development to maintain a 150-foot setback to reduce impacts to potential Biological and Tribal Cultural Resources.
+A Mitigated Negative Declaration and a Mitigation Monitoring Plan was prepared to preserve the all potential environmental resources on the proposed parcels.

+4. Policy HS2.10 New developments shall provide access that will allow safe evacuation and movement of firefighting equipment during a wildfire-specifically, each new development shall not receive planning approval without having a minimum of two entry/exit points.
+Evacuation routes shall have the capacity to accommodate traffic in relation to the population served.

+The project is located within a Very High SRA established by CalFire.
+For this reason, the applicant is proposing an emergency secondary access from McGanney Ln to HWY 20.
+County Staff consulted with Justin Hartman, Battalion Chief for the Loma Ricer-Dobbins CAL FIRE Unit, and December 8th and he stated that, "CAL FIRE approves the parcel split, the requirement that will need to be addressed is when a structure is built the property owner will need to follow title 14 for structures built in the SRA.
+The Yuba County Building Dpt requires title 14 when any new construction occurs in the SRA zone.

 As mentioned previously, the property is zoned "RR-5".
-Pursuant to Chapter 11.06 of the Yuba County Development Code, the purpose of the Rural Residential zoning district is to allow for the appropriate development of very low density, large-lot single family homes and related uses in the rural community areas of the County and to create standards to preserve and protect the character of existing rural residential areas and ensure that future rural residential development is compatible with the surrounding community and adjacent Natural Resources designated lands.
-Both lots are consistent and meet the intent of the "RR-5" designation.
+Pursuant to Chapter 11.06 of the Yuba County Development Code, the purpose of the Rural Residential zoning district is to allow for the appropriate development of very low density, large-lot single family homes and related uses in the rural community areas of the County and to create standards to preserve and protect the character of existing rural residential areas and ensure that future rural residential development is compatible with the surrounding community.
+Both lots are consistent and meet the intent of the RR-5 designation.

-ENVIRONMENTAL REVIEW: Staff has prepared a MND and Mitigation Monitoring Plan (Attachments 4 and 5) pursuant to the California Environmental Quality Act (CEQA) Section 15070(b)(1).
+ENVIRONMENTAL REVIEW: ENVIRONMENTAL REVIEW: Staff has prepared a Mitigated Negative Declaration and Mitigation Monitoring Plan (Attachments 3 and 4) pursuant to the California Environmental Quality Act (CEQA) Section 15070(b)(1).

-During the initial study of the project, no potential impacts to the environment were identified that could not be reduced through mitigation measures to a level that is less than significant and therefore a MND was prepared.
+During the initial study of the project, no potential impacts to the environment were identified that could not be reduced through mitigation measures to a level that is less than significant and therefore a Mitigated Negative Declaration (MND) was prepared.
 The MND discusses the following project impacts and their respective Mitigation Measures:

-- Air Quality: FRAQMD Construction standards and Fugitive Dust Control Plan. - Biological Resources: Avoidance and minimization measures for California Spotted Owl and Tri-colored Blackbird and Migratory Birds. - Cultural Resources: Inadvertent discovery of cultural remains and cultural material. - Hazards And Hazardous Materials: Vegetation Clearance and Reduce Potential Impacts from Wildfire Risk.
+- Air Quality: FRAQMD Fugitive Dust Control Plan and Standard Construction Mitigation Measures. - Biological Resources: California Spotted Owl, Tri-Colored Blackbird, and Migratory - Cultural Resources: Inadvertent discovery of cultural remains and cultural material.

-- Hydrology and Water Quality: National Pollution Discharge Elimination (NPDES) Permit and Drainage Plan. - Tribal Cultural Resources: Inadvertent Discoveries of TCRs.
+- Hydrology and Water Quality: National Pollution Discharge Elimination (NPDES) Permit. - Tribal Cultural Resources: Inadvertent Discoveries of TCRs.